What Is Franchising?

 Step 8: How Do I Find Franchisees?

-Selling a new franchise, however, requires a very different strategy than marketing a brand new business.
-Unless you consider yourself a marketing wizard (which many entrepreneurs do), the most sensible approach might be enlisting the help of an expert.
+Selling a new franchise, however, requires a very different strategy than marketing a brand-new business.
+Unless you consider yourself a marketing wizard (which many entrepreneurs do), the most sensible approach might be to enlist the help of an expert.
 Franchise consultants get paid to attract franchisees to new franchisors.
 Yes, this service isn’t exactly cheap.
-But many successful franchisors would likely admit that they would never have been able to find their first franchisees on their own.
+However, many successful franchisors would likely admit that they would never have been able to find their first franchisees on their own.

 Step 9: How Do I Vet Franchisees?